ndanuu/Multi-Step-Form-React/README.md

 1.Complete Step 4 (Finishing Up)
 2.Style with CSS
-3.Work on User Functionality where the user is able to:
+3.Work on User Functionality where the user is able to:Form Validation 4.Integrate API
-4.Form Validation
-5.Integrate API

 ### Useful resources